 Read more: Audio Pro multi-room system review

-The first genuine aleternative to Sonos was Bluesound, whose key hook of high-resolution audio support made it our preferred multi-room system for years (as multiple Awards trophies attest).
+In our minds, the first genuine alternative to Sonos was Bluesound, whose key hook of high-resolution audio support made it our preferred multi-room system for years (as multiple Awards trophies attest).

-Now in its third iteration, Bluesound provides a solid Sonos alternative with an improved BluOS app that makes daily use a breeze.
-If you have deep pockets and a library full of hi-res music, it's worth a punt.
+Now in its third generation, Bluesound provides a solid Sonos alternative with an improved BluOS app that makes daily use a breeze.
+If you have deep pockets and a library full of hi-res music, it's likely your best option.

 Read more: Bluesound multi-room system review

 Amazon's multi-room-supporting Echo speakers are a great cheaper alternative to Sonos.
-The Amazon Echo (3rd Gen), Echo Plus (2nd Gen), Echo Dot (3rd Gen) are all considerably cheaper than the entry-level products from Sonos or Audio Pro.
-With the current Echo (3rd Gen) costing just £90 ($99), it's more affordable to dot these speakers around your home than the Sonos One SL (£159, $159) or Addon C5 (£229, $249).
+The Amazon Echo (3rd Gen), Echo Plus (2nd Gen) and Echo Dot (3rd Gen) are all considerably cheaper than the entry-level products from Sonos or Audio Pro.
+And with the current Echo speaker costing just £90 ($99), it's more affordable to add these speakers to new rooms than with the Sonos One SL (£159, $159) or Addon C5 (£229, $249).
 If you want a bigger Amazon speaker, there's always the newer Amazon Echo Studio.

-With Amazon Echo speakers now supporting Spotify (along with Amazon Prime Music, Amazon Music Unlimited and TuneIn radio) across multi-room, it has an attractive and immediate appeal to casual listeners who want a house filled with music without spending too much.
+With Amazon Echo speakers now supporting Spotify (along with Amazon Prime Music, Amazon Music Unlimited and TuneIn radio) across multi-room, it has an attractive and immediate appeal to casual listeners who want a house filled with music, without spending too much money.

-Google has its own smart speakers such as the Google Home and Google Home Mini which support multi-room just Sonos, but the beauty of Chromecast is that it is baked into a vast range of other products, including Android devices, TVs, soundbars, AV receivers and wireless speakers from a variety of manufacturers.
+Google has its own smart speakers, such as the Google Home and Google Home Mini, which support multi-room music just like Sonos.
+But the real beauty of Chromecast is that it is also built-in to a vast range of other products, including Android devices, TVs, soundbars, AV receivers and wireless speakers, from a variety of manufacturers.

-It means you don't need to stick to one brand to go multi-room; you just need to have the compatible products (such as a Sony or Philips TV, Harma Kardon Citation Tower, LG WK7, Sony STR-DN1080 amp) and make sure they're connected to the same network.
+It means you don't need to stick to one brand to go multi-room; you just need to have the compatible products (such as a Sony or Philips TV, Harman Kardon Citation Tower, LG WK7 or Sony STR-DN1080 amplifier) and make sure they're connected to the same network.
 Then simply press play on your iOS or Android device to 'cast' music to your connected products.

 Looking for another mix-and-match option?
-DTS Play-Fi is a third-party app that lets you link select products from manufacturers such as Arcam, Klipsch, Martin Logan, McIntosh, Pioneer, Onkyo and Polk for multi-room streaming.
+DTS Play-Fi is a third-party app that lets you link selected products from manufacturers such as Arcam, Klipsch, Martin Logan, McIntosh, Pioneer, Onkyo and Polk for multi-room streaming.
 Just don't expect as slick an app experience as found on Sonos.

 Read more: Google Home review

 AirPlay 2 - Apple's proprietary streaming protocol - finally brought multi-room capability to its products in the summer of 2018.
-A multi-room system built out of the Apple HomePod smart speaker is the obvious Sonos alternative here: it's easily the best-sounding speaker of its kind (surpassing the Sonos One in audio performance) and Siri works with Apple Music beautifully.
+A multi-room system built out of the Apple HomePod smart speaker is the obvious Sonos alternative here: it's easily the best-sounding speaker at its price (surpassing the Sonos One in audio performance) and Siri works with Apple Music beautifully.

-But it's also pricey, and HomePod doesn't natively support any music service - not even BBC radio stations - apart from Apple Music.
+But it's also expensive, and the HomePod doesn't natively support any music service - not even BBC radio stations - apart from Apple Music.

 Read more: Apple HomePod review